web-ghoul/sabaa/frontend/README.md

   18- Refuse Any sheet different when upload
   19- Filter By And Concept not Or (Mistake By Me and it will fix when finish filter all button) 20- Filter button For all Filter to work
-  21- when click on item of sidebar don't reset filters 22- No Filters For Companies Of Owners or owners of Companies 23- Activities Tab For Owner, Company , PRO , Employee 24- When Edit Go to the editable item (Company , Owner) (Done) 25- Add Employees Tab For Company (Done)
+  21- when click on item of sidebar don't reset filters (Done) 22- No Filters For Companies Of Owners or owners of Companies 23- Activities Tab For Owner, Company , PRO , Employee (Done) 24- When Edit Go to the editable item (Company , Owner) (Done) 25- Add Employees Tab For Company (Done)
-  26- Add - For non Value For any field has no value () 27- Edit Profile Strtucture Like ()
+  26- Add - For non Value For any field has no value 27- Edit Profile Strtucture Like
   28- Change Code To Person Code (Done)
-  29- Placeholder For search Like (Search by Name , Code) 30- Pagination of table change to default table's pagination in MUI 31- Filter By Date From to To (Working By Amr) [Owner => (dobFrom ,dobTo) , Company => [(IMMGFrom , IMMGTo) , (licenseFrom , licenseTo)]]
+  29- Placeholder For search Like (Search by Name , Code) (Done) 30- Pagination of table change to default table's pagination in MUI 31- Filter By Date From to To (Working By Amr) [Owner => (dobFrom ,dobTo) , Company => [(IMMGFrom , IMMGTo) , (licenseFrom , licenseTo)]]
   32- Use Mongo Id for All Tables (Talking at Meeting)